-- Initializing the class with the filename of a MadMiner HDF5 file (the output of mad-miner.core.MadMiner.save()) - Adding one or multiple event samples produced by MadGraph and Pythia in DelphesProcessor.add_sample(). - Running Delphes on the samples that require it through DelphesProcessor.run_delphes(). - Optionally, acceptance cuts for all visible particles can be defined with DelphesProcessor.set_acceptance(). - Defining observables through DelphesProcessor.add_observable() or DelphesProcessor.add_observable_from_function().
-A simple set of default observables is provided in Delphes-Processor.add_default_observables() - Optionally, cuts can be set with DelphesProcessor.add_cut() - Calculating the observables from the Delphes ROOT files with DelphesProcessor.analyse_delphes_samples()

-• Saving the results with DelphesProcessor.save()
+- Initializing the class with the filename of a MadMiner HDF5 file (the output of mad-miner.core.MadMiner.save()) - Adding one or multiple event samples produced by MadGraph and Pythia in DelphesProcessor.add_sample(). - Running Delphes on the samples that require it through DelphesProcessor.run_delphes(). - Optionally, acceptance cuts for all visible particles can be defined with DelphesProcessor.set_acceptance(). - Defining observables through DelphesProcessor.add_observable() or DelphesProcessor.add_observable() or DelphesProcessor.add_observables is provided in DelphesProcessor.add_default_observables() - Optionally, cuts can be set with DelphesProcessor.add_cut() - Calculating the observables from the Delphes ROOT files with DelphesProcessor.analyse_delphes_samples() - Saving the results with DelphesProcessor.save()